algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 Unfortunately we do not have the resources to provide laptops.

-Vivid Projects has a variety of audio and visual equipment but these are to be used on site and under supervision only.

 ### How does the selection process work?

 All applications will first be checked to make sure that they're eligible.
 Those that are will be reviewed by the programme team first individually, and then as a group.